AdvPythonFS25/Covid-19-Dashboard-Project/README.md

 ```

 To run the dashboard, download the file and run in terminal: (2nd way UNDER DEVELOPMENT MAY NOT WORK):

+Requirement : DOCKER Installed, no other things are necessary, streamlit, python etc. docker image does the job for you :)

 ```bash
 mkdir foldernewlycreated